How To Get The Hair To The Throne: Kit Harington’s Locks (2020 Updated)

 “His hair has a lot of weight to it that frames his softer features and highlights his dark eyes,” says Smith.
 “It’s a classic blunt cut mid length, which basically means there are no hard corners and it’s the same length all over.
 A blunt cut will seal the ends preventing split ends.

 “To style, towel dry your hair to get that beachy, effortless look.
 Then apply a sea salt spray or a styling paste.
 For this look, it’s better to use water-based products into damp hair and let the product dry in naturally to achieve texture.”

 Slick It Back

-And from a more boyish style by Harrington, we go into a slicked back style best described as super-suave Italianate pondering the best place to grab an espresso while he waits for the next Pitti fashion show.
+And from a more boyish hairstyle by Kit Harrington, we go into a slicked back hairstyle best described as super-suave Italianate pondering the best place to grab an espresso while he waits for the next Pitti fashion show.

 Smith agrees, somewhat: “By pushing long hair back behind the ears you can create more of a sleek look.
 Kit’s beard has also been brought in tighter, making him look more refined.
 Get your barber to keep most of the length and just trim the ends so that the hair sits perfectly behind the ear.

 “Trim the beard all over with clippers to create a short but dense look.
 Leave the hair a little damp before styling and pull the top half back with a clay or styling paste.
 Focus on applying the product on top or at the front and around the sides so your hair remains controlled and intact throughout the day.”